-Recognized as one of Canada's Greenest Employers
+Recognized as one of Canada's Greenest Employers (2019):

-By Richard Yerema and Kristina Leung, Mediacorp Canada Inc. staff editors (Apr 18, 2018)
+By Richard Yerema and Kristina Leung, Mediacorp Canada Inc. staff editors (Apr 14, 2019)

-Here are some of the reasons why Printing House Ltd., The / TPH was selected as one of Canada's Greenest Employers (2018):
+Here are some of the reasons why Printing House Ltd., The / TPH was selected as one of Canada's Greenest Employers (2019):

-- In response to worldwide drops in honey bee populations and honey yields, The Printing House took the unique step of working directly with "Toronto Bee Rescue" and installed 6 rooftop hives at its head office location, creating one of the first corporately-sponsored bee apiaries in the country
+- In response to worldwide drops in honey bee populations and honey yields, The Printing House took the unique step of working directly with Toronto Bee Rescue and installed eight rooftop hives at its head office location, creating one of the first corporately-sponsored bee apiaries in the country